southcarolinaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are South Carolina Traffic Court Records?

 South Carolina traffic court records include legal documentation and case files created as records of court proceedings involving violations of the state's traffic laws.
-This includes documents related to moving and non-moving violations under the motor vehicle code and violations of any other traffic laws, statutes, or ordinances in the State of South Carolina.
+This includes documents related to moving and non-moving violations under the motor vehicle code and violations of any other traffic laws, statutes, or ordinances in South Carolina.

 Are South Carolina Traffic Court Records Public Records?